MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 ### Security

 - Contoso needs to ensure that their new Azure Database for PostgreSQL instance and databases are secure.
 [Learn more](https://docs.microsoft.com/azure/postgresql/concepts-security).
-- In particular, Contoso should review the [firewall rules](https://docs.microsoft.com/azure/postgresql/concepts-firewall-rules) and virtual network configurations to verify that connections are limited to only the applications that require it.
+- Contoso should review the [firewall rules](https://docs.microsoft.com/azure/postgresql/concepts-firewall-rules) and virtual network configurations to verify that connections are limited to only the applications that require it.
-- Implement [bring your own key (BYOK)](https://docs.microsoft.com/azure/postgresql/concepts-data-encryption-postgresql) for data encryption.
+- Implement [BYOK](https://docs.microsoft.com/azure/postgresql/concepts-data-encryption-postgresql) for data encryption.
 - Update all applications to [require SSL](https://docs.microsoft.com/azure/postgresql/concepts-ssl-connection-security) connections to the databases.
 - Setup [Private Link](https://docs.microsoft.com/azure/postgresql/concepts-data-access-and-security-private-link) so that all database traffic is kept inside Azure and the on-premises network.
 - Enable [Azure Advanced Threat Protection (ATP)](https://docs.microsoft.com/azure/postgresql/concepts-data-access-and-security-threat-protection).